 - 25 Photography Tips and Tutorials from Around the Web by the Digital Photography School

 I’m now in a very happy hosting relationship with LiquidWeb.
-Their support is 24-7, available by phone, email, email, or live chat and they migrated my entire site over for me for free, a critical point for a technically-challenged person like me.
+Their support is 24-7, available by phone, email, or live chat, and they migrated my entire site over for me for free, a critical point for a technically challenged person like me.
 They’ve helped me through a few server transitions as my traffic has grown to ensure that my site stays as fast as possible, even when larger numbers of people are accessing it.
 Right now, I am on what LiquidWeb calls a Storm Dedicated Server.

 PLUG-INS + SCHEDULING & BUSINESS TOOLS

 Vaultpress: As I write this, I’ve published nearly 500 posts and thousands of photos.
-What if I woke up one morning and, due to a freak accident, all of it were gone??
-Vaultpress backs of my WordPress so that, if an apocalyptic nightmare like this should occur, I could restore my content.
+What if I were to wake up one morning and, due to a freak accident, all of it was gone??
+Vaultpress backs up my WordPress so that, if an apocalyptic nightmare like this should occur, I could restore my content.

 Tailwind: Pinterest—it is my highest source of traffic and helps new readers find my blog.
 As a blogger, I hate Pinterest—I could easily spend my entire waking life on it without realizing I’d turned 60.
 After testing just about every Pinterest scheduling tool available, I’ve found Tailwind to be the easiest and most efficient available.

-Mailchimp: This is the email service I use to send my RSS-emails (emails that send each time I publish a new post), as well as my monthly newsletters.
+Mailchimp: This is the email service I use to send my RSS emails (emails that send each time I publish a new post) as well as my weekly recap.
 (Not subscribed?
 You can sign up here!).
 Bonus: the base plan is free!

 Moo: Show the world you mean bloggy business with your own business card.
 This is the website I use to print my cards.
 They’re excellent quality, and you can upload your own custom design or choose from hundreds of available templates.
 (And if you use this link, you’ll receive 10% off!)